lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-“Because the ESTC was formed from three different projects over many decades, the existence of subject headings varies.
-For books that are from the periods 1475-1640 (from the original Short-Title Catalogue created by Pollard and Redgrave) and 1641-1700 (from Donald Wing’s short-title catalogue), subject headings exist.
-But subject headings were not initially created for the eighteenth-century records in the ESTC, and so subject headings rarely occur for the items in ECCO.”
-(Karian, “Guide” 3)

 “In ESTC the matching process hinges on five points of identity: the title, as far as it is given by ESTC; the edition statement; the imprint, again as far as it is given by ESTC; the pagination; and the format” (Tabor 370).

 Using the database: